What is a Math Circle?

 Math circles have been in existence for about a century, originating in Bulgaria and Russia.
 A significant number of mathematics professors in these countries had formative experiences in math circles.
 Their history in the US goes back about 35 years, and prominent Math Circles in America include those at Berkeley and UCLA.

 In Chicago, the Payton Math Circle was founded in 2011.
 Teachers from several schools in the city (Payton, Whitney Young, Kelly, Lindblom, Skinner North, etc.) have led sessions there, along with graduate students and faculty from Chicago’s universities.
 Payton’s circle serves students in 5th to 12th grades in nine separate groups, and meets on Saturdays throughout the year.
 In 2012, a new circle was founded at Audubon Elementary School, which moved to Lane Tech at the start of the 2014 school year.
 In 2014 a third circle was opened in Chicago’s Bridgeport neighborhood.
-These latter two sites host middle school students and were an outgrowth of the efforts of doctoral students in UIC’s Mathematics Department.
+These latter two hubs host middle school students and were an outgrowth of the efforts of doctoral students in UIC’s Mathematics Department.

-In 2015 the Math Circles of Chicago introduced two new sites.
-In Pilsen we partner with the Gads Hill Center.
+In 2015 the Math Circles of Chicago introduced two new hubs.
+In Pilsen we hold sessions in the Blue Lacuna Building.
 We’ve partnered with the Young Scholars Program in order to help maintain their Academic Year program at the University of Chicago (the YSP summer program is popular with many motivated math students in the metropolitan area).
 The UChicago YSP Math Circle serves 5th to 12th graders, and meets on Saturdays.

 In the interest of promoting school aged students to do independent mathematical research, QED, Chicago’s Youth Math Symposium was created in 2013.
 This annual event is also sponsored by the Math Circles of Chicago, and is held in December.
 The spirit of QED is much like that of a science fair, with math students producing extended mathematical research, often based on extensions of problems they have studied in the classroom or in a mathematics competition.